wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.5 : 22-May-2023 by wavemotion-dave
+  * Added 576K COMPY SHOP RAM type (with separate ANTIC access just like the 128K XE).
+  * More cleanup and minor bug fixes across the board.

 V3.4 : 16-May-2023 by wavemotion-dave
   * Default to using ATARI OS if bios files found.
   * Altirra OS updated to 3.33 and Altirra BASIC to 1.58